Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Introduction

 \subsection{Acknowledgments}

 The vague idea that one should be able to use Chabauty's method to prove uniform upper bounds for the number of rational points had long been in the author's mind, but was put aside as infeasible because of the apparent problems described above.
-The new activity leading to the results presented here was prompted by a question Manjul Bhargava asked related to~\cite{PoonenStoll2014}: could we give a family of odd degree hyperelliptic curves~$C$ of any genus, defined by congruences, such that our method would not work for any curve in the family?
-The intuition that this should not be possible for large genus led to the idea of using integration on annuli to prove that the image of $C(\Q_2)$ in~$\PP^{g-1}(\F_2)$ under the `$\rholog$' map of~\cite{PoonenStoll2014} is bounded by a polynomial in~$g$.
+The new activity leading to the results presented here was prompted by a question Manjul Bhargava asked related to~\cite{PoonenStoll2014}: could we give a family of odd degree hyperelliptic curves~$C$ of arbitrarily high genus, defined by congruences, such that our method would not work for any curve in the family?
+The intuition that this should not be possible for large genus led to the idea of using integration on annuli to prove that the size of the image of $C(\Q_2)$ in~$\PP^{g-1}(\F_2)$ under the `$\rholog$' map of~\cite{PoonenStoll2014} is bounded by a polynomial in~$g$.
 This result (with a quadratic bound) is given in Section~\ref{S:rholog} below.
 The idea then extended naturally to the original problem.
 So I would like to thank Manjul for asking the right question.
-I also wish to thank Amnon Besser for help with questions about $p$-adic integration and Stefan Wewers for answering my questions on stable models (which have now been eliminated from the argument).
+I also wish to thank Amnon Besser for help with questions about $p$-adic integration and Stefan Wewers for answering my questions on stable models (which have by now been eliminated from the argument, but see Remark~\ref{R:variants}).
 Dino Lorenzini was very helpful on the question (discussed in Section~\ref{S:AG}) of how to bound the number of `$\Aff^1$-components' in the special fiber of the minimal regular model of a curve.
 Felipe Voloch provided some pointers to the literature.
 The idea for proving that Zilber-Pink implies uniform Mordell-Lang for curves germinated upon hearing a talk by Umberto Zannier at the joint \"OMG and DMV meeting in Innsbruck in September~2013 and took shape while reading his book~\cite{ZannierBook} afterwards.
 Padmavathi Srinivasan asked some questions that helped improve the argument in the proof of Theorem~\ref{T:specialfiber}.
+Last, but not least, I would like to thank an anonymous referee for spotting a mistake and for making some valuable suggestions that led to improvements in organizing the arguments in Sections \ref{S:AG} and~\ref{S:hyp}.